gokalpmeric/yamlgenerator/readme.md

 ## Features

-- User-friendly GUI to input Deployment configurations
+- User-friendly GUI to input Deployment configurations.
-- Generates a formatted Kubernetes Deployment YAML
+- Generates a formatted Kubernetes Deployment YAML.
-- Validates all input fields to ensure they are not empty
+- Validates all input fields to ensure they are not empty.
+- Dockerfile provided for containerizing the application.
+- Kubernetes manifests for deploying the application to a cluster.

 ## Fields